techidaily/site-win11-tips/source/_posts/fixing-windows-1011-iphone-picture-import-glitches.md

  The “Something went wrong” error can arise when the Apple Mobile Device Service gets stuck.
 Restarting that service can resolve the issue in such a scenario.
 However, note that you won’t find that service if iTunes isn’t installed on your PC.
 This is how to restart the Apple Mobile Device service:

 1. Open Services on Windows.
-See[how to open Services on Windows](https://www.makeuseof.com/windows-11-open-services-app/) if you need help.
+See [how to open Services on Windows](https://www.makeuseof.com/windows-11-open-services-app/) if you need help.
 2. Then double-click**Apple Mobile Device Service** to bring up its properties window.
 ![The Services window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-services-window.jpg)
 3. Select**Automatic** if a different**Startup type** setting is set.